- Causes, Signs and Symptoms of Ketamine Withdrawal

 Ketamine is currently a Schedule III drug in the US, placed on the list as illicit uses increased in the 1990’s (moderate to low potential for physical and psychological dependence).

-Ketamine is considered a “club drug” for its hallucinogenic effects, and is typically injected as a liquid or snorted as a powder.
+Ketamine is considered a “club drug” or psychedelic for its hallucinogenic effects, and is typically injected as a liquid or snorted as a powder.

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs